vedph/cadmus_itinera_api/Readme.md

 # Cadmus Itinera API

-Quick Docker image build: `docker build . -t vedph2020/cadmus_itinera_api:1.0.22 -t vedph2020/cadmus_itinera_api:latest` (replace with the current version).
+Quick Docker image build: `docker build . -t vedph2020/cadmus_itinera_api:1.0.23 -t vedph2020/cadmus_itinera_api:latest` (replace with the current version).

+Note: as per current [NuGet issues](https://github.com/NuGet/Home/issues/10491), I temporarily changed the Docker image from `mcr.microsoft.com/dotnet/sdk:5.0-buster-slim AS build` to `mcr.microsoft.com/dotnet/sdk:5.0.102-ca-patch-buster-slim AS build`.
+I will revert as soon as the MS issue is resolved (see [status](https://status.nuget.org/)).

 This is a Cadmus API layer customized for the Itinera project.
 Most of its code is derived from shared Cadmus libraries.